rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 Emulation
 ---------

-Unfortunately official qemu does not support Raspberry Pi 3, only Raspberry Pi 2.
-But good news, I've implemented that, and made the source available on [github](https://github.com/bztsrc/qemu-raspi3).
+Unfortunately official qemu binary does not support Raspberry Pi 3 yet.
+But good news, I've implemented that, so it's coming soon.
+Until then, you have to compile qemu from the latest source.
 Once compiled, you can use it with:

 ```sh
 qemu-system-aarch64 -M raspi3 -kernel kernel8.img -serial stdio